Mitgorakh/snow/README.md

 ### colors

 This theme should work in 256-color and true-color terminals.
-You may need the following in your vimrc:
+You may need the following in vimrc:

 ```
 set termguicolors